garden-io/garden/docs/guides/in-cluster-building.md

 The remote building options each have some pros and cons.
 You'll find more details below but **here are our general recommendations** at the moment:

 - [**`kaniko`**](#kaniko) is a solid choice for most cases and is _currently our first recommendation_.
 It is battle-tested among Garden's most demanding users (including the Garden team itself).
-It also scales horizontally, since individual Pods are created for each build.
+It also scales horizontally and elastically, since individual Pods are created for each build.
+It doesn't require priviliged containers to run and requires no shared cluster-wide services.
-- [**`cluster-buildkit`**](#cluster-buildkit) is a new addition and is for now considered experimental, **but** we are hoping to make that the default in the future.
-Unlike the other options, which deploy cluster-wide services in the `garden-system` namespace, a [BuildKit](https://github.com/moby/buildkit) Deployment is dynamically created in each project namespace and requires no other cluster-wide services.
+- [**`cluster-buildkit`**](#cluster-buildkit) is a new addition and is meant to replace the `cluster-docker` mode.
+Unlike the `cluster-docker` mode, which deploys cluster-wide services in the `garden-system` namespace, a [BuildKit](https://github.com/moby/buildkit) Deployment is dynamically created in each project namespace and much like Kaniko requires no other cluster-wide services.
 This mode also offers a _rootless_ option, which runs without any elevated privileges, in clusters that support it.
 - [**`cluster-docker`**](#cluster-docker) was the first implementation included with Garden.
 It's pretty quick and efficient for small team setups, but relies on a single Docker daemon for all users of a cluster, and also requires supporting services in `garden-system` and some operations to keep it from filling its data volume.
-It is *no longer recommended* and we may deprecate it in future releases.
+It is **no longer recommended** and we may remove it in future releases.

+Generally we recommend picking either `kaniko` or `cluster-buildkit`, based on your usage patterns and scalability requirements.
+For ephemeral namespaces, `kaniko` is generally the better option, since the persistent BuildKit deployment won't have a warm cache anyway.
+For long-lived namespaces, like the ones a developer uses while working, `cluster-buildkit` may be a more performant option.

 Let's look at how each mode works in more detail, and how you configure them: